jsha09/nextcloud-aws/README.md

-# Terraform template to install Nextcloud on AWS wiuth EFS data store
+# Terraform template to install Nextcloud on AWS with EFS data store

-## Our plan, brain dumnp for now
+## Our plan, brain dump for now

 ### Networking
 - VPC Creation, isolated from other VPC